US rig count up 14 this week to 553; Texas gains 10

-HOUSTON (AP) -- The number of rigs exploring for oil and natural gas in the U.S. decreased by two this week to 489.
+HOUSTON (AP) -- The number of rigs exploring for oil and natural gas in the U.S. increased by 14 this week to 553.

-Alaska, Arkansas, California, Kansas, New Mexico, North Dakota, Oklahoma and Utah were unchanged.
+Arkansas, California, Kansas, North Dakota, Ohio, Oklahoma, Pennsylvania and West Virginia were unchanged.

 The U.S. rig count peaked at 4,530 in 1981.
 It bottomed out in May at 404.